Slipzter/bank_app/README.md

 Then let's you choose amount to transfer

 #### Withdraw
 Choose an account to withdraw from
-Enter the PIN code that you set at the login page
+The PIN code that you set at the login page is required to continue withdrawing

 #### Return to login
 Returns to the login page
 Set a new PIN code

 #### Exit